herreio/openapc-de/README.md

 ## How to contribute?

-Any academic institution or research funder paying for Article Process Charges (APCs) or Book Processing Charges (BPCs) can contribute to OpenAPC, no formal registration is required.
+Any academic institution or research funder covering costs for Open Access publications (e.g.  Article Process Charges [APCs] or Book Processing Charges [BPCs] can contribute to OpenAPC, no formal registration is required.
 This [page](https://github.com/OpenAPC/openapc-de/wiki/Data-Submission-Handout) ([German version](https://github.com/OpenAPC/openapc-de/wiki/Handreichung-Dateneingabe)) explains the details.

 Please note that OpenAPC uses internal identifiers for institutions in all its data sets to maintain backwards compatibility.
 Additional metadata on all participants (including ROR IDs as persistent identifier) is maintained in a separate [lookup table](https://github.com/OpenAPC/openapc-de/blob/master/data/institutions.csv).